 Some of my design elements

 Shape: Not having previous quinzee-building experience, I was a little apprehensive about laying on my back under hundreds of pounds of snow.
 The best insurance against collapse seemed to be a narrower structure with walls thicker than the ceiling.
-So, while I carved all the way to the sticks in the ceiling, I only carved enough off the sides to get the room I needed, leaving the sticks in the sides un-excavated.
+So, while I carved all the way to the sticks in the ceiling, I only carved enough off the sides to get the room I needed, leaving the sticks embedded in the sides.